Native Seed Mix Selected

 KPVillas has multiple common areas that are owned and maintained by the homeowners association, including the parcel containing the KPVA retention pond that collects neighborhood storm water.
 Three pond issues merit attention:

 The landscaping around the KPVillas retention pond has deteriorated, unlike other common areas required to be maintained by the HOA, with invasive and nuisance plants dominating the area.
 Honeysuckle and some other invasives have been removed by volunteer KPVillas homeowners, as detailed in blog posts tagged "pond".
-An invasive yellow flag iris is rapidly taking hold around the perimeter of the KPVA retention pond.
+In late 2024, invasive yellow flag iris dominating the perimeter of the KPVA retention pond has been treated with a first application of herbicide specified for water environments.
+Volunteer restoration efforts are ongoing. -

 The original wooden KPVA retaining walls are candidates for replacement.
 Because they are on the parcel owned by KPVA, it is the Association's responsibility to address.
 In 2024 the KPVA Board began soliciting bids for replacing the walls.